 Martin laughed, “Probably, old man, but this isn’t what I had in mind for you.”

 Daniel ran his hand along the greasy wall until he found the light switch.
-The resulting burst of light caused the short man to jump.
+The resulting burst of light caused the short man to twitch.
 “Fuck!”
 He shrieked as he tried to shield his eyes from the light.
-He had Beatle-cut platinum hair and a face completely devoid of color.
-An albino.
-Perhaps to compensate, he was dressed in limes and lemony yellows as though he’d stolen the luggage of a middle-aged golfer from Tampa.
+He was an albino with a Beatle haircut.
+Perhaps to compensate for his shocking appearance, he was dressed in limes and lemons as though he’d stolen the luggage of a middle-aged golfer from Tampa.
 “Shut off that fucking light!” he ordered.

 “I thought you weren’t coming back, Martin.”